Kreeblah/NES20Tool/ReadMe.md

 To use this tool, compile it for your favorite OS and then run it with the following options:

+    -enable-fds
+        Enable FDS support.
     -enable-ines
     	Enable iNES header support.  iNES headers will always be lower priority for operations than NES 2.0 headers.
+    -generate-fds-crcs
+        Generate FDS CRCs for data chunks.
+Few, if any, emulators use these.
     -operation string
     	Operation to perform on the ROM set.  {read|write}
     -organization